CharterXavi/charter-official/src/markdown-pages/new-location-2020.md

 ---
-slug: "/news/my-sixth-post"
+slug: "/news/new-location-2020"
-date: "2019-05-09"
+date: "2020-09-06"
-title: "My SIXTH blog post"
+title: "New Charter Location!"
 featuredImage: ../images/blog-content/smiling.jpeg
-excerpt: 'The SIXTH post on this site, ever!'
+excerpt: 'Charter is proud to announce a new location'
-category: 'Charter News'
+category: 'health'
-tags: ['seniors', 'health']
+tags: ['hospice', 'research', 'health']
 ---
-### The SIXTH blog post!
+### Our newest location just launched!
 Isn't it a great one.

 #### Heading